Capability 8 · Lead Myself

 - When the company needs its highest-leverage founder contribution, it knows exactly where to find you.

 Gay Hendricks' distinction in The Big Leap is the one most founders miss: excellence is not genius.
-The Zone of Excellence — work you're genuinely good at — is the most seductive trap because it earns praise and feels productive.
-But a founder who stays there becomes the ceiling.
-Your special ability is the work at the intersection of unique skill, energy and company need — and the company can only scale past you once you stop hoarding everything you're merely excellent at.
+The Zone of Excellence — work you're genuinely good at — is the most seductive trap in the founder job, because it earns praise, feels productive, and fills a calendar beautifully.
+Listen to the hook again: "I tell myself only I can do it right, but honestly I'm just doing a lot of things I'm merely good at."
+That founder isn't indispensable; he's a bottleneck who's confused the two.
+Holding work that others could own feels safer than letting go — and it makes you the ceiling of the company.
+Your special ability is something narrower and more valuable: the work at the intersection of unique skill, energy and company need.

 Three questions to start